 This course covers the most important aspects of setting up the Analog Designer tool.
 It covers setting pointers to models libraries as well as how to develop new libraries and manipulate models.
 The functionality of the Analog Waveform Displayer (AWD) is described in detail, as well as the Waveform Calculator.
 All the domain analysis functionality is thoroughly explored, as well as statistical analysis.
-View course highlights ↓
+View course details ↓

 Full instructor-led courses in a Mentor training facility, with complete course materials and access to classroom computers.

 |Mar 18||Hsinchu City||9–5 PM

 |Don't see the class you need?
 Request a class|

 With FPGAs and mixed analog/digital ASICs, verifying application-specific boards prior to committing to layout is increasingly important.
 Analog Designer, integrated with Design Capture, is the complete environment for preparation of stimuli, simulation, basic and complex analysis of circuits.

 You will learn how to